aybabtme/opengl-demo-nbody/README.md

 not be sufficient enough to sufficiently slow back the two bodies.
 Although the two bodies will eventually come back closer, it will be at a great speed and the effect will only amplify with time.

+[2] There are two ways I expect to do this.
+Either I will remove all velocity/acceleration in the direction of the collision between the two bodies (that is, the normal of the two touching surface).
+This would make the bodies start rolling around one another.
+Adding friction would simulate, I expect, bubble-like collisions.
+The other way would be to break the bodies in smaller bodies when they collide, and define some rule for the force they receive when they 'explode'.
+This would let me,
+     I expect, simulate the formation of more complex systems based on particle-like behaviors.
+I expect it could form asteroid-like belts and some aggregate of particles would reform planet-like shapes.
+Both ways are interesting.